KGLikith/Digimem/README.md

 # 📸 DigiMem — Your Digital Memory Vault

+> ⚠️ This project is currently under development.

 DigiMem is a powerful web-based application for storing, managing, organizing, and downloading digital photos — built for simplicity, speed, and security.

 This full-stack app uses **Next.js**, **Apollo GraphQL**, **Clerk** for authentication, and **Cloudinary** for optimized media storage.
 Whether you're keeping travel memories, event albums, or personal archives, DigiMem helps you keep it all safe, sorted, and accessible.